 At the December club meeting, we had a John Chatelain show us how he makes his Rattlesnake Whistle.
 Thanks John!
 Looking to see a few of those on the Show-and-Tell table over the next few months as people give it a try.

 We also had our annual Ornament Exchange, and hopefully you were able to participate and go home with a new treasured ornament for your Christmas Tree.

-For our club members, we have a few new commercial and volunteer opportunities to utilize your skills and time, so login and check out the "Turning Opportunities" Topic thread in the Forum.
+For our club members, we continue to learn of new commercial and volunteer opportunities to utilize your skills and time, so login and check out the "Turning Opportunities" Topic thread in the Forum for the latest requests.

 Welcome, our club has been affiliated of the American Association of Woodturners for over 20 years, and we are one of the oldest organizations dedicated to woodturning in Texas.
 We meet the third Saturday of every month, at the Mendenhall Community Center.
 Our meetings run from 9:00 to noon, and include a demonstration, instant gallery and raffle.
 Please check the Calendar on this website, or the current newsletter, for specific meeting details.

 The mission of the GCWA is to further the art and craft of woodturning in all its forms though education, community outreach and a shared sense of the beauty of the turned form.
 Our community of turners encourages the development of skills and techniques that helps interested artists achieve their potential.
 The GCWA sponsors the largest club-organized woodturning retreat in the nation each year.
 This year the retreat was in June, with hands-on classes offered by skilled craftspeople to dozens of students.
 We encourage the artistic and career development of wood artists through regular instant gallery critiques, museum shows and juried exhibitions.